Koszul dual 2-functors and extension algebras of simple modules for $GL_2$: Operators respect dualities.

 \proof This follows from Lemmas \ref{extsim}, \ref{equivin} and \ref{koszul}. \endproof

 Theorem \ref{chain} implies we have a dg equivalence between the objects $\bbE(\bbO_{a,m}(A,M))$ and $\bbO_{a^!,m^!}(\bbE(A,M))$ of $\mathcal{T}$.
 We strengthen this as follows:

-\begin{thm} The chain of equivalences in Theorem \ref{chain} lifts to a quasi-isomorphism from $\bbO_{a^!,m^!}(\bbE(A,M))$ to $\bbE(\bbO_{a,m}(A,M))$. \end{thm} \proof We need to prove that $\cE(a(A,M))$ is quasi-isomorphic to $a^!(\bbE(A,M))$ and that $\cE(m(A,M))$ is quasi-isomorphic to $m^!(\bbE(A,M))$.
+\begin{thm} The chain of equivalences in Theorem \ref{chain} lifts to a quasi-isomorphism in $\mathcal{T}$ from $\bbO_{a^!,m^!}(\bbE(A,M))$ to $\bbE(\bbO_{a,m}(A,M))$. \end{thm} \proof We need to prove that $\cE(a(A,M))$ is quasi-isomorphic to $a^!(\bbE(A,M))$ as a dg algebra and that there is a compatible quasi-isomorphism between $\cE(m(A,M))$ and $m^!(\bbE(A,M))$ as in Definition \ref{qisodef}.
 We start with the first assertion.
 By definition, $\cE(a(A,M)$ is obtained by the following recipe: first take a projective resolution of the simple $a(A,M)$-modules, then take its endomorphism ring.
 It is therefore enough to show that we can compute $a^!(\bbE(A,M))$ by taking a projective resolution of the simple $a(A,M)$-modules, and then taking the endomorphism ring.

 We denote by $A^0$ a direct sum of a complete set of nonisomorphic simple $A$-modules.
 Then $a^0 \otimes_F A^0$ is a direct sum of a complete set of nonisomorphic simple $a(A,M)$-modules.
 Let $P^\bullet_A$ denote a minimal projective resolution of ${}_AA^0$, and $P^\bullet_a$ a minimal projective resolution of ${}_aa^0$.
 We have $\cE(A)= \End(P^\bullet_A)$.
 A projective resolution of the $a(A,M)$-module $a^0 \otimes A^0$ is given by $P_a(A,M) \otimes_A P_A$.
 We can therefore write $\cE(a(A,M)) = \End(P_a(A,M) \otimes_A P_A)$.
 We have a sequence of quasi-isomorphisms